 Requirements: We need a product to condense all of our existing applications (currently 20+) into one application.
 This is a long term project.

 I’ve found that enterprise environments tend to develop apps in a one-off manner without discussion or plan for the future.
+A need verbalized is enough to warrant funding of projects.
 This project was a plan to deal with that and consolidate what was a large playing field of poor experiences, difficulty training, and updates to aging software.